steadylearner/resume/1. react_responsive/README.md

 I also made NPM React package [prop-passer](https://www.npmjs.com/package/prop-passer).
 It is not that popular but it was a good opportunity to learn how to use NPM and Functional Programming.

 I also made [Rust Chat App](https://www.steadylearner.com/blog/read/How-to-start-Rust-Chat-App) example.
-You can also find the full stack Rust version at [Rust-Full-Stack].
+You can also find the full stack Rust version at [Rust-Full-Stack](https://github.com/steadylearner/Rust-Full-Stack).
 You can also learn how to make it with [Rust blog posts](https://www.steadylearner.com/blog/search/Rust).

 If you are reading this at browser, you can also visit [React Markdown editor example](https://www.steadylearner.com/markdown).